interplaynetary/free-association/docs/README.md

 ## The Core Problem

-Traditional resource coordination relies on three inadequate mechanisms:
+Traditional resource coordination relies on three mechanisms with specific constraints:

 - **Markets** - Exclude those without purchasing power
 - **Charity** - Creates dependency relationships
 - **Bureaucracy** - Slow and inflexible

-None of these are adequate for the speed and scale of challenges we face—from climate adaptation to humanitarian response.
+These mechanisms face challenges matching the speed and scale required—from climate adaptation to humanitarian response.

 ## The Solution